opensearch-project/documentation-website/_security/configuration/configuration.md

 If `challenge` is set to `true`, the Security plugin sends a response with status `UNAUTHORIZED` (401) back to the client.
 If the client is accessing the cluster with a browser, this triggers the authentication dialog box, and the user is prompted to enter a user name and password.

 If `challenge` is set to `false` and no `Authorization` header field is set, the Security plugin does not send a `WWW-Authenticate` response back to the client, and authentication fails.
 You might want to use this setting if you have another challenge `http_authenticator` in your configured authentication domains.
-One such scenario is when you plan to use basic authentication and Kerberos together.
+One such scenario is when you plan to use basic authentication and OpenID Connect together.

 ## Backend configuration examples

-The default `config/opensearch-security/config.yml` that ships with OpenSearch contains many configuration examples.
-Use these examples as a starting point, and customize them to your needs.
-To learn about configuring other backends, see specific documentation for each type in the [Authentication backends]({{site.url}}{{site.baseurl}}/security/authentication-backends/) documentation.
+The default `config/opensearch-security/config.yml` file included in your OpenSearch distribution contains many configuration examples.
+Use these examples as a starting point and customize them to your needs.

+## Next steps

+To learn about configuring supported authentication backends, see specific documentation for each type in the [Authentication backends]({{site.url}}{{site.baseurl}}/security/authentication-backends/) documentation.

 <!--- Remvoving Kerberos documentation until issue #907 is resolved.
 ### Kerberos